-I. Contact information
+1. Contact information

 My primary telephone number:

 My secondary telephone number:

 My date of birth:

 (Required) My email address:

-delays and lost mail, and increases the ef ole, to communicate with the parties to complaints.
-This avoids ficiency of Division case processing.
-Therefore, you are required to e, and to keep us advised of any change of your email address.
-The or any non-case related matters.
+delays and lost mail, and increases the efficien communicate with the parties to complaints.
+This avoids by of Division case processing.
+Therefore, you are required to to keep us advised of any change of your email address.
+The non-case related matters.

 Contact person (Someone who does not live with you but will know how to contact you if we cannot reach you)

 Contact person's name:

 Contact person's telephone number:

 Contact person's address

 Contact person's email address:

 Contact person's relationship to me:

-Accommodations for a disa Privacy.
-Keep my contact i nguage?): ability: nformation confidential as I am a victim of domestic violence
+Driveny Koon my contact inform :

-Interpretation (if so what la Accommodations for a disa Privacy.
-Keep my contact i Other: S. Settlement / Conciliation: To settle th result of this complaint.
-Do you want a let nguage?): ability: nformation confidential as I am a victim of domestic violence is complaint, I would accept: (Explain what you want to happen as
+Other: 3.
+Settlement / Conciliation: To settle this corresult of this complaint.
+Do you want a letter of to the school, etc.?)
+4. Witnesses (information about witnesses) mation confidential as I am a victim of domestic violence mplaint, I would accept: (Explain what you want to happen as a apology, an end to the harassment, admission or readmission may be shared with the parties as necessary for the ard the discrimination and can act as witnesses: Title: Relationship to me:

-Interpretation (if so what la Accommodations for a disa Privacy.
-Keep my contact i Other: nguage?): ability: nformation confidential as I am a victim of domestic violence

-Interpretation (if so what la Accommodations for a disa Privacy.
-Keep my contact i Other: nguage?): ability: nformation confidential as I am a victim of domestic violence is complaint, I would accept: (Explain what you want to happen as